Editorial Style Guide

 CVS Caremark No slash, replaces CVS/pharmacy

-dash No space between a long dash and the words surrounding it.
-An ellipsis is treated like a word, with a space before and after it.
+dash Use an m-dash with a space before and after it.
+Likewise, an ellipsis is treated like a word, with a space before and after it.
 He thought he would pass the course … if he didn’t fail the final exam.

 dates For ordinals, spell out "first" through "ninth"; use numerals starting with "10th."
 Do not use "th" or "st" with dates (Commencement will be Friday, May 21.
 Not May 21st).
 When abbreviating years, use an apostrophe to indicate dropped numbers ('99).
 Use only an "s" to show plural (Health care policy has changed considerably in the '90s).
 Also see months.

 dean’s office Lowercase, singular.
 See departments.